 Whisk the aquafaba: Add the aquafaba and cream of tartar to the large bowl or stand mixer and whisk on high speed for 5 minutes until soft peaks form.

-Slowly add in 3.55oz (100g) of caster sugar, one dash at a time while continuing to whisk and incorporate the sugar into the aquafaba.
+Add the sugar: Slowly add in ⅓ cup (70g) of sugar, one dash at a time while continuing to whisk and incorporate the sugar into the aquafaba.
 Continue whisking for another 3 minutes until it reaches stiff peaks.

-In a separate bowl, whisk together the remaining 2.45oz (70g) sugar, coconut milk, sunflower oil, and vanilla extract until combined.
-Use a spatula to carefully fold the whipped aquafaba into the bowl the coconut milk mixture, in 3-4 increments.
+Whisk the ingredients: In a separate bowl, whisk together the remaining ¼ cup (45g) sugar, vegan yogurt, olive oil, and vanilla extract until combined.
+Use a spatula to carefully fold the whipped aquafaba into the bowl with the wet ingredients, in 3-4 increments.
 Be careful not to over-mix.

-Mix together the flour, baking powder, and salt and carefully fold them into the aquafaba mixture.
-You can do this in 2-3 increments, again be careful not to over-mix.
+Mix the dry ingredients: Mix together the flour, cornstarch, baking powder, and salt and carefully fold them into the aquafaba mixture in 2-3 increments, again be careful not to over-mix.